 The Company has adopted the Model Code for Securities Transactions by Directors of Listed Issuers (the "Model Code") set out in Appendix 10 to the Listing Rules regarding securities transactions for its Directors.
-After having made specific enquiries through current board members, all of them confirmed that they have complied with the required standard of dealings set out in the Model Code throughout the year ended 30 June 2021.
+After having made specific enquiries through current board members, all of them confirmed that they have complied with the required standard of dealings set out in the Model Code throughout the Year.